 Victoria Falls is deservedly one of the most frequently visited locations in Zambia, but combining safaris in South Luangwa, Kafue and the Lower Zambezi National Parks will make for a well-rounded Zambian experience.
 Below is a brief summary of the best time to visit the four most rewarding regions in Zambia…

-South Luangwa’s scenery is out of this world, game activity intense and the camps, being based on or nearby the splendid Luangwa River, offer guests a front-row seat to some phenomenal wildlife sightings.
+The scenery in the South Luangwa National Park is out of this world, game activity intense and the camps, being based on or nearby the splendid Luangwa River, offer guests a front-row seat to some phenomenal wildlife sightings.
 South Luangwa is sizeable at just over 9000sqkm/3475sqmi and was originally established to protect the Thornicroft’s or Rhodesian giraffe, a geographically and genetically isolated subspecies of giraffe endemic to Zambia and which can only be found in the Luangwa Valley.
 Game activity by both day and night is truly world-class and many a safari-goer has been utterly flabbergasted by electrifying predator-prey interactions on South Luangwa’s vast open plains.

 Elephants crossing a river, Zambia